KNUST Opens Portal for Applicants Unable to Secure Regular Admission, Details Emerge

-- In doing so, the university has announced that applicants who could not secure admission through the regular stream may still gain admission under the fee-paying or parallel programme
+- The university said applicants who cannot secure admission through the regular stream may still utilise the fee-paying or parallel programmes

-- Social media users who thronged the comments section of the post shared varied opinions on the ongoing process
+- Social media users who thronged the comments section of the post about KNUST shared varied opinions on the ongoing admissions process

-The Kwame Nkrumah University of Science and Technology (KNUST) has offered Senior High School graduates who could not gain admission as regular students due to limited spaces an opportunity to still study at the institution.
+The Kwame Nkrumah University of Science and Technology (KNUST) has offered a lifeline for Senior High School graduates who could not gain admission as regular students due to limited spaces.

-This comes after the university, in a video advertisement on its Facebook page dated December 14, announced that such applicants could still apply for admission.
+KNUST, in a video advertisement on its Facebook page dated December 14, 2025, announced that these applicants could still apply for admission to the institution through other programmes.

 Source: UGC